JinraeKim/LazyFym.jl/README.md

 Unlike the previous versions of `fym` simulators, [fym](https://github.com/fdcl-nrf/fym) and [FymEnvs](https://github.com/fdcl-nrf/FymEnvs.jl), LazyFym barely restricts the forms of your custom systems and environments by avoding inheritance (`fym`) and class-like constructors (`FymEnvs`).
+### Parallelism
+(It is expected that parallel simulation is easy with this package.
+Detailed explanation will be given after testing some examples.)

 ## Interface
 LazyFym provides two Types: 1) 'FymSys' and 2) 'FymEnv'.